 What is vaping?

 Vaping products (electronic cigarettes or e-cigarettes) are devices that heat a liquid into an aerosol that is inhaled (breathed in) into the lungs.
-These devices are commonly called vapes, mods, e-hookahs, sub-ohms, tank systems and vape pens.
+These devices are commonly called vapes, mods, e-hookahs, tank systems and vape pens.
 They may all look a bit different, but work in similar ways.

 The liquid (sometimes referred to as e-juice) in a vape product contains a combination of ingredients, usually including nicotine (the highly addictive drug found in tobacco products), propylene glycol, vegetable glycerine and flavouring.
 Many of these substances are considered safe for ingestion (eating); however, when these liquids are heated they create new chemicals that may not be safe to inhale.
 For example, the heating process can create chemicals like formaldehyde and other contaminants such as nickel, tin and aluminum.

 There are more than 7,000 flavours of e-juice available to lure young Canadians and kids.
 These range from cotton candy to chocolate or mango.
 Young people are drawn to flavours more than any other group.
 In fact, more than 83 per cent of young e-cigarette users (15-19 years of age) report using fruit and candy/dessert flavoured vapes.
 Dressing up a nicotine-based product with candy and dessert flavoured names hides the product’s harm and increases its appeal.
 There is more to flavoured e-juices than hides behind the vapour.